hirrolot/poica/README.md

 A:

  - Scary macro errors, describing consequences, not causes.
-However, in user code they can be solved by just carefully looking at line numbers that trigger an error.

  - [Macro blueprinting].
 It occurs typically in advanced metaprogramming, but nevertheless, it can be solved using the `DEFER` + `EXPAND` combination, presented in the link above.